 - The Client agrees to furnish all alcohol for the event in accordance with state and local liquor laws.

-- Nothing in this clause shall waive any liability protections as stated herein.
+- Nothing in this clause shall waive any liability protections as stated in Section 6.

 - Fax and Electronic Signatures: Signatures transmitted by fax, email, or other electronic means (including PDF or digital signature platforms) shall be considered valid and binding as if they were an original signature.
 The parties agree to accept electronic signatures as legally enforceable in accordance with applicable law.